 - Cadaver labs will cover chest tube thoracotomy and surgical airways

 - A procedural swine lab will cover tube thoracotomy, surgical airways, and resuscitative thoracotomy.

 Point of Care Ultrasound

-- EM residents receive Point of Care Ultrasound (PoCUS) training in July, along with ultrasound-guided vascular access training.
+- If required EM residents receive Point of Care Ultrasound (PoCUS) training in July, along with ultrasound-guided vascular access training.

 - Advanced scanning applications will also be covered.

 - Residents are encouraged to achieve Independent Practitioner status by the end of the residency year.

-Journal Club is held monthly from September to May and is hosted by faculty.
-Residents lead critical appraisal of the articles and provide brief reviews of related statistical topics.
+Journal Club is held quarterly and is hosted by faculty.
+Residents will lead critical appraisal of the articles and provide brief reviews of related statistical topics.